tennisvs/Springboard/Capstone/README.md

 * Additionally, our model did not have great accuracy, at around 79%.
 I believe a deeper model might be able to predict the prices at a better rate.
 Our predictions on how prices affect revenue limits our analysis on what decision is best.
 But this does show proof of concept.

 * Creating an interactive program with different insurance companies would be more informative to different hospitals.
+Alongside grouping hospitals by different sizes, etc.

 ## 9. Credits